Cisalpinism

 Cisalpinism (derived from "this side of the Alps") was a movement among English Roman Catholics in the late eighteenth century intended to further the cause of Catholic emancipation, i.e. relief from many of the restrictions still in effect that were placed on Roman Catholic British subjects.
 This view held that allegiance to the Crown was not incompatible with allegiance to the Pope.

 Background

 With the deterioration of relations with the American colonies, the British government was faced with the necessity of increasing troop recruitments.
-While the Catholic Relief Act of 1778 eased some provisions of the Penal Laws, its main purpose was to encourage the Catholic gentry to support enlistments.
+While Catholic Relief Act of 1778 eased some provisions of the Penal Laws, its main purpose was to encourage the Catholic gentry to support enlistments.
 According to historian Thomas Bartlett, "It firmly established the principle of Catholic relief as a key element of war-time strategy."
 The passing of this act was the occasion of the anti-Catholic Gordon Riots (1780).

 Catholic Committee

 First English Catholic Committee

 Cisalpinism was more a political than theological position, directed toward helping the question of emancipation.

 It sought accommodation of the English Roman Catholic Church within the Protestant State in the 18th century, when the Penal Laws persecuting the Catholic Church were still in place.
 Thirty Catholic laymen met in 1782 to elect a "Catholic Committee" of five, for a period of five years, "to promote and attend to the affairs of the Roman Catholic body in England".
 According to the Secretary to the Committee, Charles Butler, "A variety of circumstances prevented them making any particular exertions in the cause entrusted to them."

 The Committee first action was to write to the four Apostolic Vicars that one of the causes raised against further repeal of the penal laws was the title "apostolic vicar" and the perception of too close a dependence on the "Court of Rome".
 The Committee proposed the restoration of the hierarchy with the apostolic vicars becoming Bishops in Ordinary, governing their own dioceses.
 From the perspective of the actual working of ecclesiastical affairs, each of the Apostolic Vicars had a different opinion; and the matter was dropped.